richardjonesnz/moodle_mod_simplelesson/README.txt

 Note: I've removed some of Justin's niftier features such as the module.js and tab navigation.
 Atleast for now.

+Some code is modified from mod_qpractice (c) 2013 Jayesh Anandani

 Richard Jones
 richardnz@outlook.com